Head of Department: Mr A Buhagiar BSc (Portsmouth)

 Within Physical Education lessons pupils have access to first-class facilities and dynamic and experienced teaching staff.
 The Department offers an exciting PE syllabus, covering a wide range of activities designed to help develop pupils' motor skills, their understanding of strategies and tactics and the physical, psychological and social benefits that they can gain from participating in physical activity.

-PE is delivered to the Third form (Year 7), M4 (Year 9) and U4 (Year 10), throughout the year and encompasses activities such as athletics, core motor skills, fit for life, gymnastics, swimming and a variety of net and team games.
-Skills and physical characteristics that are learnt and developed within these activities are used to prepare pupils for the rigors of participation in the extensive competitive games programme that runs at the College.
+PE is delivered to the Third Form (Year 7), Lower Fourth (Year 8) and Middle Fourth (Year 9) throughout the year and encompasses activities such as athletics, core motor skills, fit for life, gymnastics, swimming and a variety of net and team games.
+Skills and physical characteristics that are learnt and developed within these activities are used to prepare pupils for the rigours of participation in the extensive competitive games programme that runs at the College.
+Upper Fourth (Year 10) and Fifth Form (Year 11) receive a 10-week block of PE entitled Fit4Life, as part of our Religious Education / Physical Education / Personal and Social Development rotation.

 As a department our aims are to: